Rebecca Ingber

 Non-Resident Senior Fellow

-Ingber received her BA from Yale University and her JD from Harvard Law School.
-She clerked for Judge Robert P. Patterson, Jr. of the Southern District of New York.
-She has been a Council on Foreign Relations International Affairs fellow (2011–2012); an associate research scholar with the Project on Harmonizing Standards for Armed Conflict at the Columbia Law School Human Rights Institute (2012–2013); an Associate in Law at Columbia Law School (2013–2015); and an Associate Professor of Law at BU Law (2015-2020).
-Her work has been published in the Virginia Law Review, the Texas Law Review, the Iowa Law Review, the American Journal of International Law, the Harvard International Law Journal and the Yale Journal of International Law, among others.
-Her scholarship can be found on her SSRN page.
-Follow her on Twitter @becingber.
+Ingber received her BA from Yale University, her JD from Harvard Law School, and she clerked for Judge Robert P. Patterson, Jr., of the Southern District of New York.
+Her work has been published in the Virginia Law Review, the Texas Law Review, the Iowa Law Review, the American Journal of International Law, the Harvard International Law Journal, and the Yale Journal of International Law, among others.
+Ingber joined the Cardozo faculty in 2020 from BU Law, where she received the Dean’s Award for Scholarship.
+She was also a co-recipient of the inaugural Mike Lewis Prize for National Security Law Scholarship for her article, “Co-Belligerency” (2017).